llinauer/miniGPT/README.md

 This repository is an attempt on my part, to better understand transformer models, especially of the GPT flavour.
-It is heavily inspired by (not to say stolen from) Neel Nandas' "Transformers from Scratch" tutorial, which can be found on his website https://www.neelnanda.io/.
+It is heavily inspired by Neel Nandas' "Transformers from Scratch" tutorial, which can be found on his website https://www.neelnanda.io/.
-A remake of this tutorial can be found here: https://arena-ch1-transformers.streamlit.app/[1.1]_Transformer_from_Scratch
+A remake of this tutorial can be found here: https://arena-ch1-transformers.streamlit.app/[1.1]_Transformer_from_Scratch So, I would like to thank Neel and the ARENA people for creating these awesome resources and you should definitely check them out.

-I take no credit for the ideas presented here.

 ## Pre-requisites